marco-ht/so_long/README.md

 ## Overview

 **so_long** is a basic 2D game where the player moves a character on a map, collects all the collectibles, and then exits by choosing the shortest possible route.
-Although the theme provided in the subject shows a dolphin, fish, and the Earth, you can design your game world and choose your own characters, collectibles, and scenery.
+I chose the design of the game world and chose the character, collectibles, and scenery.

 ## Objectives